Black & Brown Lives Matter: How Trump Made Racism Great Again

 * * *

-KOALA — I Weep for You Australia by Donna Alena Hrabcakova — This is just one of the precious species we are losing every day…
+In the Heart of the Sea of Grief and Guilt: KOALA — I Weep for You Australia byย Donna Alena Hrabcakova — This is just one of the precious species we are losing every day…

 Today, we live in a modern world that is populated by nearly 8 billion people, most of whom no longer understand the wisdom of our ancestors or the people who still live closely connected to nature and understand the balances necessary to sustain life.
 We live in a world where we no longer hear the wisdom of animals and life all around us, really enveloping us and sustaining us.
 We have become a people who are blinded by ideas of success, glory, and riches to be had in our grand new industrialized world.
 It is a world we created, but one begotten by short-sighted schemes and greed.
 And, there is a price for this too.